StructuralGenomicsConsortium/CNP16-iminoquinone-SarsRdRp-mechanstic-study/README.md

 Everything is open, with all content governed by a CC-BY-4.0 licence.

-This project is part of the SGC's Open Chemistry Networks initiative.
+This project is part of the SGC's Open Chemistry Networks initiative and the READDI-AViDD antiviral drug discovery initiative.

 <a href="url"><img src="https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/blob/main/Open%20Chemistry%20Networks%20Logos/OCN_Logo_Final_smban.png?raw=true" align="centre" height="300" ></a>